 Robinhood is preparing for an initial public offering of their own, and they want you to buy HOOD shares on Robinhood.
 But for now, available on Robinhood.com is Outbrain Inc. (OB) planing to go public.
 You can now find OB in the IPO Access list and review the prospectus if you are interested in becoming an initial investor.
 IPOs can be risky and speculative investments, and may not be appropriate for every investor.
 There is no guarantee that requests for IPO shares will be fulfilled.
 All IPO requests are subject to availability – requests are filled randomly the morning of OB’s IPO.
 Learn more about our allocation process on Robinhood.com.
 And in advance of Roinbhood ($HOOD) becoming a publicly traded company with an impending initial public offering, they are excited to invite you to their live IPO Roadshow coming up.
 This livestream event will feature a presentation from CEO Vlad Tenev and other leaders of Robinhood, followed by a Q&A where they will answer your top questions.
 Want a chance to have your question answered live?
 If your question is selected, you will hear it answered live during the event.
 The roadshow won’t be available for playback later so make sure to sign up to learn and earn!

-After a successful 2020 $1 Million Bitcoin [BTC] Giveaway Initiative, Draper Goren Holm, a Blockchain Venture Studio co-owned by billionaire Tim Draper and Sponsors are doubling down on their pledges in 2021 through the largest Bitcoin & Ethereum [ETH] Give-Back Initiative to encourage newcomers from Global Blog Network Outreach of Crypto Enthusiast to get involved with the Los Angeles Blockchain Summit 2021.
+After a successful recent $1 Million Bitcoin [BTC] Giveaway Initiative, Draper Goren Holm, a Blockchain Venture Studio co-owned by billionaire Tim Draper and Sponsors are doubling down on their pledges in 2021 through the largest Bitcoin & Ethereum [ETH] Give-Back Initiative to encourage newcomers from Global Blog Network Outreach of Crypto Enthusiast to get involved with the Los Angeles Blockchain Summit 2023.
 This is an initiative that promotes responsible crypto investing and mass-adoption of cryptocurrencies and blockchain technologies.
-Initially this event was to be held only in the Los Angeles Convention Center, the two-day event will now be held virtually and in the LA Convention Center on November 2-3 in 2021.
+Initially this VC investor event was to be held only in the Los Angeles Convention Center, the two-day event will now be held virtually and in the LA Convention Center in 2023.

 What consequences will come from this flood of capital into the US venture market?
 How will future returns be impacted?
 When will nontraditional investors pull back on their activity?
 What role will retail investors, cryptocurrencies, inflation, and new exchanges play on the VC market?
-Only time will tell!
+Only time will tell heading into the fragile and volatile 2024 economy!